Other Complications

 • arms and legs or even damaging the heart muscle.

-Most of these conditions are fatal and can result in death of the concerned individual.
+Most of these conditions are fatal and can result in the death of the concerned individual.

 Management

-The most important step towards prevention of CVD’s is the management of blood sugar.
+The most important step towards the prevention of CVD is the management of blood sugar.
 This can be achieved by lifestyle modifications and the regular uptake of either prescribed medications and/or Insulin.

 Oral and dental health

-Individuals with diabetes are generally prone to a number of oral and dental problems, if the blood sugars are not adequately managed.
+Individuals with diabetes are generally prone to a number of oral and dental problems if their blood sugars are not adequately managed.
 These problems are also known cause CVD’s.
-In case of people with diabetes, the immunity is weakened and this is primary responsible for causing the multiple oral and dental problems.
+In the case of people with diabetes, the immunity is weakened and this is primarily responsible for causing multiple oral and dental problems.

 Symptoms

-The main manifestation of diabetes in the mouth is the swelling of gums (Periodontitis).
+The main manifestation of diabetes in the mouth is the swelling of the gums (Periodontitis).
 This often leads to loss of teeth and can also lead to CVD’s.
-In cases where blood glucose are left uncontrolled, it often causes
+In cases where blood glucose is left uncontrolled, it often causes

 • decay of teeth,